VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/SubmitQuoteCommandType.md

 # SubmitQuoteCommandType  ==~object~==

-The `SubmitQuoteCommandType` used to submit a quote for processing within the system.
+This type is used to submit a quote for processing within the system.

 ## Fields